gturnr/HandPose-OSC/README.md

-# node-HandPose-OSC
+# HandPose OSC
-*Fork of [lysdexic audio's ](https://github.com/lysdexic-audio/)[n4m-handpose](https://github.com/lysdexic-audio/n4m-handpose), but runs stand-alone and outputs OSC instead using Max*<br>
+*Fork of [lysdexic audio's ](https://github.com/lysdexic-audio/)[n4m-handpose](https://github.com/lysdexic-audio/n4m-handpose), but runs stand-alone and outputs OSC instead of using Max*<br>

 Wraps [MediaPipe Handpose](https://github.com/tensorflow/tfjs-models/tree/master/handpose) inside electron and serves the detected parts via OSC.

 ## Running the program
-If you're not interested in modifying the code, you can just download the latest [release](https://github.com/faaip/node-HandPose-OSC/releases) (still only OSX, though)
+If you're not interested in modifying the code, you can just download the latest [release](https://github.com/faaip/HandPose-OSC/releases).

 # Steps
 Make sure you have [node.js](https://nodejs.org/en/) installed.
 Additionally this has been developed using [yarn](https://yarnpkg.com/).